vunguyentuan/react-virtual-slider/README.md

 Dependencies
 ------------
-React Virtual List has no dependencies.
+React Virtual Slider has no dependencies.
 It has the only one peerDependencies: `react`

 Reporting Issues
 ----------------